NathanielJS1541/pebble_protectors/docs/getting_started/02_git_good.md

         new file:   docs/my_new_file.md
 ```

 Helpfully, `git` also tells you how to unstage files here.
 Simply run `git restore --staged <file>`.
+This will not delete the file!
+It will simply tell git that you don't actually want to include it in the staging area.
+It will go back to being "unstaged".

 It is worth noting here, that the "Changes to be committed" are "frozen" at the point you staged those files.
-If you change them now, it will be treated as an "unstaged change":
+If you change the files again now, it will be treated as an "unstaged change":

 ```PowerShell
 > git status